Sequencing-enabled Hierarchical Cooperative CAV On-ramp Merging Control with Enhanced Stability and Feasibility: INTRODUCTION

 This paper aims to address the identified gaps and extend to real-world two-dimensional scenarios.
 Specifically, this paper develops a sequencing-enabled hierarchical CAV cooperative on-ramp merging control to ensure system-level optimality while considering two-dimensional vehicle dynamics.
-Furthermore, this framework guarantees local and string stability of the lower-level longitudinal controller, along with enhanced initial feasibility.
-The upper-level controller, formulating vehicle sequencing problem as a mixed-integer linear programming, optimizes vehicle movement and traffic operation in a multi-scale manner.
-The optimal sequence is then dispatched to each CAV to form a virtual CF platoon, which is controlled via a distributed MPC-based longitudinal controller together with a linearized MPC-based lane keeping lateral controller in the lower-level design, to ensure traffic stability, safety, and smoothness.
+Moreover, this framework ensures both local and string stability in the lower-level longitudinal controller, and improves initial feasibility.
+The upper-level controller uses mixed-integer linear programming for vehicle sequencing, optimizing traffic density and vehicle movement.
+This optimal sequence is relayed to each CAV to create a virtual CF platoon.
+Managed by a distributed, MPC-based longitudinal controller and a linearized MPC-based lateral controller for lane-keeping, the system maintains system-level stability, safety, and smoothness.

 The remainder of this paper is structured as follows.
 Section \ref{sec2} offers a brief introduction to the on-ramp merging scenario.
 Sections \ref{sec3} presents the upper-level controller.
 The development of the lower-level longitudinal controller, accompanied by mathematical proofs of local and $l_2$ norm string stability as well as an analysis of initial feasibility, is elucidated in Section \ref{sec4}.
 Section \ref{sec5} introduces the lower-level lateral controller.
 Section \ref{sec6} showcases the results and discussion of the simulation experiments.
 Finally, conclusions are drawn in Section \ref{sec7}.